ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 # Statement of need

-In the context of networks science, it appears that gathering relevant data is one of the most difficult challenges facing researchers in the field.
-Despite the fact that we live in the digital era, issues of data collection cost, user privacy, up-to-date and relevant information are a barrier for researchers who are forced to use partial, old, and not
-always relevant data.

-Furthermore, despite the fact that one of the distinguishing characteristics of complex systems is their size, researchers in the field are obliged to rely on small-scale data.
-And, despite the fact that networks are probabilistic, research in the field use only individual networks, making it difficult to discern the probabilistic aspect.
+Lack of real-life temporal network data due to data collection cost, user privacy, and up-to-date and relevant information issues creates a need for temporal network models.
+Current temporal network models tend to be either static or of small size.

-In the mentioned circumstance, the utility of this library appears to be twofold: on the one hand, it permits in-depth theoretical and empirical analysis of temporal networks; on the other hand, it does so without requiring a large investment in data collecting and without jeopardizing human privacy.
+This library permits in-depth theoretical and empirical analysis of large-scale temporal networks; it does so without requiring a large investment in data collecting and without jeopardizing human privacy.

-# Related projects
+# Other packages

-Other software in the field that aids researchers are `NetworkX`  that is a great package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks, but not suitable for large networks or temporal networks. `DyNetx` is an extension of `NetworkX` for dynamic graphs.
-Unfortunately, Because of the dependence on `NetworkX`, the `DyNetx`'s performance is very low in large-scale temporal networks. `netrd` is another Python library that based on `NetworkX` interface and provide utilities for dynamic
+A popular software package is `NetworkX`.
+NetworkX is a great package for creating, manipulating, and studying complex networks' structure, dynamics, and functions but is unsuitable for large temporal networks.
+`DyNetx` is an extension of `NetworkX` for dynamic graphs.
+Unfortunately, Because of the dependence on NetworkX, `DyNetx`'s performance is deficient in large-scale temporal networks.
-graphs.
-In the context of random graph generation there are some libraries in non-Python languages: `DANCer` (Scala),
+`netrd` is another Python library based on the `NetworkX` interface and provides utilities for dynamic graphs.
+In the context of random graph generation, there are some libraries in non-Python languages: `DANCer` (Scala), `randomGraph` ( Matlab), `Graph1`(C++), `grapherator`(R), `igraph`(R) etc.
-`randomGraph` (Matlab),`Graph1`(C++), `grapherator` (R), `igraph` (R) etc.

-`RandomDynamicGraph` is a Python package associated with dynamic networks that generates random temporal networks.
-Python allows for the wrapping of low-level languages for speed without sacrificing flexibility or user-friendliness in the user interface.
-The `RandomDynamicGraph` API was created to provide a class-based and user-friendly interface for efficient generation of large-scale random dynamic networks.

-Conversion of `RandomDynamicGraph` objects to `NetworkX` objects is supported, but `NetworkX` has no use during data generation
+`RandomDynamicGraph` is a Python package associated with dynamic networks that generate random temporal networks.
+Python allows the wrapping of low-level languages for speed without sacrificing flexibility or user-friendliness in the user interface.
+The `RandomDynamicGraph` API was created to provide a class-based and user-friendly interface for generating large-scale random dynamic networks efficiently.
+Conversion of `RandomDynamicGraph` objects to `NetworkX` objects is supported but inefficient.  `RandomDynamicGraph` was created for use by network scientists and other researchers who use temporal networks to represent their data, as well as students in courses on dynamic networks, complex networks, and networks science.
-due to `NetworkX`'s waste time running and volume of data.

-`RandomDynamicGraph` was created for use by network scientists and other researchers who use temporal networks to represent
-their data, as well as students in courses on dynamic networks, complex networks, and networks science.

 It's already been used in few scientific research projects (*citation talk in NetSci*).

 # Support